Radio Frequency Fingerprinting via Deep Learning: Challenges and Opportunities: Introduction

 \section{Introduction}

-\ac{RFF} techniques have recently gained attention in the scientific community as a way to authenticate \ac{RF} devices based on samples of their \ac{PHY} layer signals~\cite{soltanieh2020review}.
-RFF is based on the assumption that two RF devices are unlikely to transmit signals with the same PHY layer features, even when they convey the same data.
-Therefore, a rogue transmitter that tries to mimic a legitimate IoT device by replaying its messages would inevitably leave its own fingerprint, distinct at the PHY layer from that of the legitimate device.
+\acf{RFF} techniques have recently gained attention in the scientific community as a way to authenticate \ac{RF} devices based on samples of their \ac{PHY} layer signals~\cite{soltanieh2020review}. \ac{RFF} grounds on the assumption that two RF devices are unlikely to transmit signals with the same \ac{PHY} layer features, even when they convey the same data.
+Therefore, a rogue transmitter that tries to mimic a legitimate \ac{IoT} device by replaying its messages would inevitably leave its own fingerprint, distinct at the \ac{PHY} layer from that of the legitimate device.
 This unique property can serve as either an alternative or a direct complement to existing cryptography-based authentication protocols.
-In particular, being orthogonal to cryptographic protocols and requiring no modifications to the transmitter's hardware or software, RFF is well-suited for situations where updates are difficult (e.g., satellite networks) or devices are characterized by strict hardware constraints (e.g., the Internet of Things)~\cite{oligeri2023}.
+In particular, being orthogonal to cryptographic protocols and requiring no modifications to the transmitter's hardware or software, \ac{RFF} is well-suited for situations where updates are difficult (e.g., satellite networks) or devices are characterized by strict hardware constraints (e.g., \ac{IoT})~\cite{oligeri2023}.

-The identification and extraction of PHY layer features required for RFF involve integrating advanced data mining techniques as part of the system.
-Specifically, the use of \ac{DL} techniques in \ac{RFF} systems has shown significant potential to improve performance, due to the remarkable ability of \ac{DL} models to identify complex patterns and extract relevant features from raw data~\cite{lecun2015deep}.
-The effectiveness of \ac{DL}-based \ac{RFF} systems in accurately identifying \ac{RF} devices has been reported in the literature, but these outstanding results were obtained primarily under controlled laboratory conditions. \ac{RFF} deployment remains challenging in real-world applications.
+The identification and extraction of \ac{PHY} layer features required for RFF involve integrating advanced data mining techniques as part of the system.
+Specifically, the use of \acf{DL} techniques in \ac{RFF} systems has shown significant potential to improve performance, due to the remarkable ability of \ac{DL} models to identify complex patterns and extract relevant features from raw data~\cite{lecun2015deep}.
+The effectiveness of \ac{DL}-based \ac{RFF} systems in accurately identifying \ac{RF} devices has been reported in the literature, but these outstanding results were obtained primarily under controlled laboratory conditions.
+At the time of this writing, \ac{RFF} deployment remains challenging in real-world applications.